mamadcamzis/BuildCI-CD-Pipeline/README.md

 - Add more unit test
 - Enhanced predictions model
-- Infrastrcture depolyment should be automated
+- Infrastrcture deployment should be automated

 ## Demo